 - Look for the phone number on the WPS Safety Poster at a central location.

-Your employer will provide documents if you ask within two years.
+Your employer must provide documents if you ask within two years.

-- You may request a record of your WPS training.
+- You may request a record of your WPS pesticide safety training.

 You can make a difference for yourself, your coworkers, and your family.

-- Learn all you can from the training materials and safety poster.
+- Learn all you can about pesticide risks to health and safety from the training materials and safety poster.

 - Prevent unnecessary exposure to pesticides.